Kawamata-Viehweg vanishing for toric varieties: Introduction

 \begin{rem} \begin{enumerate} \item The author does not know whether Theorem \ref{t-intro-main1} holds after replacing \lq\lq toric" by \lq\lq globally $F$-regular". \item Theorem \ref{t-intro-main1} is known if $\dim X=2$ \cite[Theorem A]{WX}.
 Both Theorem \ref{t-intro-main1} and Theorem \ref{intro-GFR-surface} can be considered as generalisations of \cite[Theorem A]{WX}. \end{enumerate} \end{rem}

-\textbf{Acknowledgements:} The author would like to thank Professors Osamu Fujino and Jakub Witaszek for useful comments, constructive suggestions, and answering questions.
-The author was funded by JSPS KAKENHI Grant numbers JP18K13386 and JP22H01112.
+\textbf{Acknowledgements:} The author would like to thank Professors Michel Brion, Osamu Fujino, and Jakub Witaszek for useful comments, constructive suggestions, and answering questions. {\cred The author also thanks the referee for reading the manuscript carefully and for suggesting several improvements.} The author was funded by JSPS KAKENHI Grant numbers JP18K13386, JP22H01112, and JP23K03028.